Peter Lobner, Updated 3 April 2021

 Variable buoyancy also can be implemented by adjusting the total volume of the helium envelope without changing the mass of helium in the envelope.

 - As the size of the helium envelope increases, the airship displaces more air and the buoyant force of the atmosphere acting on the airship increases.
 Static heaviness decreases.

 - Likewise, as the size of the helium envelope decreases, the airship displaces less air and the buoyant force of the atmosphere acting on the airship decreases.
 Static heaviness increases.

-The concept for a variable buoyancy / variable volume airship seems to have originated in the mid-1970s with inventor Arthur Clyde Davenport and the firm Dynapods, Inc. The EADS Tropospheric Airship is a modern example of a variable buoyancy / variable volume airship.
+The concept for a variable buoyancy / variable volume airship seems to have originated in the mid-1970s with inventor Arthur Clyde Davenport and the firm Dynapods, Inc. The tri-lobe Voliris airships and the EADS Tropospheric Airship are modern examples of variable buoyancy / variable volume airships.